skpy/micropub/README.md

 At this time, editing and deleting any content stored in a data file is **not supported**.
 Editing and deleting is only supported for articles.

 The media endpoint automatically generates thumbnails with a maximum width of 200 pixels.
-There is no reference to this thumbnail anywhere in the resultant content stored: it is up to the theme to access these thumbnails as needed.
+The array of links to these is stored in the `$properties['thumbnail']` property.